-Even if you don’t shop for anything from this market, it is still impressive to walk through the many colorful stalls.
+Even if you don’t shop for anything from this market, walking through the many colorful stalls is still impressive.

 It is the largest market in Korea and one I had to walk through as I made my way towards the train station one early morning.
 While most people were still sleeping, the owners of the stalls in Namdaemun Market were starting to arrange their displays and get ready for a new prosperous day.